jdrangosch/MIT-CS-and-ENG/README.md

 Feel free to explore the contents of each directory to gain insights into the coursework and projects.
 Here are some guidelines on how to navigate the repository:

-Lorem impsum
+**Start with the Syllabus.md:** Each course has a Syllabus.md file that provides an overview of the course structure and links to the official MIT OCW course page.
+**Review Lecture Notes:** Organized by date or topic, these notes capture key concepts and important information from the lectures.
+**Check Assignments:** This folder contains all the work done for the course, including code and written reports.
+**Practice with Exams:** If applicable, the Exams folder contains practice exams and solutions to help test your understanding of the material.
+**Utilize Resources:** The Resources folder includes supplementary materials that can provide additional context or help deepen your understanding.

 ## Contributions

 This repository is primarily for personal use, but if you have suggestions or resources that might be helpful, feel free to open an issue or submit a pull request.
-Collaboration and knowledge sharing are always welcome!
+Collaboration and knowledge sharing are always welcome.

+## License

+The contents of this repository are licensed under the [MIT License](https://opensource.org/license/mit).
+See the LICENSE file for more details.

 ## Contact

-For any questions or discussions related to this repository, please contact Julian Drangosch at juliandrangosch@ggmail.com.
+For any questions or discussions related to this repository, please contact Julian Drangosch at juliandrangosch@gmail.com.